What is rheumatoid arthritis?

 Doctors do not know what causes the immune system to turn against the body’s joints and other tissues.
 A mix of genes, environmental factors, and sex hormones may lead to the disease.

 Is there a test for rheumatoid arthritis?

-- There is no single test for the disease.
+There is no one test for RA.
+Doctors diagnose the disease by: